Do Your Share For Clean Air

 Cameron Station PM10 Monitoring Station

-The City of Alexandria in partnership with the Virginia Department of Environmental Quality (VADEQ) added an additional monitor to measure the ambient concentrations of PM10 (particulate matter in the 10-micron size or smaller) at Armistead Boothe Park, in front of the Samuel Tucker Elementary School.
+The City of Alexandria in partnership with the Virginia Department of Environmental Quality (VADEQ) added a monitor to measure the ambient concentrations of PM10 (particulate matter in the 10-micron size or smaller) at Armistead Boothe Park, in front of the Samuel Tucker Elementary School.

 What is PM10? - PM10 are tiny drops of liquid or small particles of dust, metals and other materials that remain suspended in the air.
 These particles are emitted directly from sources such as earth-moving/aggregate operations or can be formed in the atmosphere when gaseous pollutants react together.
 PM10 particles are approximately 5 to 10 times smaller than a human hair—as illustrated in the picture to the right of the page.

 What are the health effects? - When particles in this size range are inhaled, they can travel into your lungs and other parts of the respiratory system.
 As the particles journey through the respiratory system they stick to the sides of airways or travel deeper into the lungs leaving behind scar tissue.
 Research has shown that prolonged exposure to elevated levels of particulates can cause inflammation and irritation of the respiratory tract, lower resistance to colds and pneumonia, damage lung tissue and intensify heart and lung disease.
 The most susceptible are children, seniors, and individuals with respiratory ailments, however individuals of any age can be affected.